absin1/webSocketNode/README.md

 ```
 ### Note

-I am not sure if this can be even remotely be used in production.
+I am not sure if this can even remotely be used in production.

 ### References
 * [Gist](https://gist.github.com/martinsik/2031681) - Basic websocket front and backend